 Ph.D.
 Candidate in Economics | University of California, Berkeley

-I am a sixth year PhD student in Economics at UC Berkeley, interested in Development, Labor and Trade.
-I use large scale experiments and administrative data sets to conduct well-identified empirical research on migration, networks, and the effects of cash transfers in general equilibrium.
+I am a PhD candidate in Economics at UC Berkeley, interested in Development, Labor and Trade.
+I use large scale experiments and administrative data sets to conduct well-identified empirical research on migration, networks, and spatial linkages between economic agents in general equilibrium